Asbestos Exposure: Overview & Risk

 When the asbestos was disturbed and released into the air, it created a risk of exposure for those around them at the time.

-People who had the greatest risk of secondary exposure were family members of workers who directly handled asbestos products.
+People with the greatest secondary exposure risk were family members of workers who directly handled asbestos products.

 Asbestos fibers are almost always undetectable since they are virtually invisible and odorless.